Nesvilab/MSFragger/tutorial_fragpipe.md

 Complete workflows are available for a variety of experiment types, we recommend starting your analysis with a built-in workflow, which can then be customized and saved for future use.
 For partial processing (e.g. to save time upon re-analysis), steps can be skipped by unchecking the corresponding boxes.
 This tutorial walks through each tab in some detail, but once FragPipe is configured, analysis can be as simple as choosing spectral files, a database, and a workflow to run.

-Before you get started, make sure your LC-MS file format is compatible with the workflows you want to perform (for Thermo data with or without FAIMS, we recommend [converting .raw files to mzML](https://msfragger.nesvilab.org/tutorial_convert.html)):
+Before you get started, make sure your LC-MS file format is compatible with the workflows you want to perform (for Thermo data with or without FAIMS, we recommend [converting .raw files to mzML](https://msfragger.nesvilab.org/tutorial_convert.html)) _Please note Bruker .d indicates ddaPASEF files from timsTOF, other Bruker .d files should be converted to .mzML._:

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/workflow_support.png" width="450px" align="middle"/>